frankbraun/codechain/doc/bootstrapping.md

 Bootstrapping Codechain
 -----------------------

-THIS DOCUMENT IS NOT FINISHED YET!
+THIS DOCUMENT IS NOT FINISHED: The file codechain-bootstrap.tar.gz has not been published and the tree hash has not been signed yet.

 ### Install Go